-Machine needle-lace is a very versatile technique and one I use often, particularly for making embellishments.
+Machine needle-lace is a versatile technique and one I use often, particularly for making embellishments.
 But you can also use it for other applications and one of my favorites is “see-through” designs.
 This needle-lace heart design is a simple project that demonstrates this technique.

 You can download this heart shaped template by right clicking on the image and saving to your desktop.

 Generally you would use this technique on one or two layers of fabric, or a quilt block.
-Transfer your heart shaped design to the top of your fabric, hoop your fabric in an embroidery hoop, then stitch one or two rows of straight stitch around the design to stabilize the fabric.
+Transfer the heart shaped design to the top of your fabric, hoop your fabric in an embroidery hoop, then stitch one or two rows of straight stitch around the design to stabilize the fabric.

 Using small sharp scissors, cut away the center of the design close to the stitching line.